 The Faculty of Fine Arts Department of Music is pleased to announce the annual research award competition in honour of Joyce and Ron Sakamoto.
 This prize is awarded to a student pursuing a Bachelor of Music in Digital Audio Arts (DAA), or to a team of students working within a collaborative framework and being led by a BMus DAA student.
 The mandate of the Joyce and Ron Sakamoto Prize is to acknowledge and foster research excellence in Digital Audio Arts at the University of Lethbridge.
 Recipients of the prize will receive $5000 for research-related expenses.

 Successful music business professionals and long-time supporters of the Department of Music at uLethbridge, the Sakamotos have established this award to encourage gifted music students to pursue careers in the digital audio arts.
 Apply with a course-credit research proposal as an individual or a team of students, and supporting documentation from the research supervisor.
 Project will encompass a 4-8 month plan with detailed financial and logistical timeframes, including report dates and outcomes.
-Recipient is selected by the Music department Scholarship Committee on a basis of demonstrated proficiency in DAA measured by exemplary creative work, overall ability, and/or potential.
+Recipient will be selected by the Digital Audio Arts Steering Committee within the Department of Music, on a basis of demonstrated proficiency in DAA measured by exemplary creative work, overall ability, and/or potential.

 Value: $5000 (if awarded to a team, divided equally)

 Eligibility: Full-time second or third year BMus student pursuing a major in Digital Audio Arts at the time of application.
 Must maintain full-time status throughout the project.

 Deadline: March 15, 2024 | 11:59 pm MT